Two days ago Mashable published a text named 12 Questions to ask before hiring an SEO expert.

 Here is the run-down of these 12 points (with my summary in italic), followed by my reflection as to why you should NOT use that list, but focus on another set of questions and tactics that will indeed help you find a solid SEO Expert or SEO company.

 - Do you care about Content?
-Don’t go with an SEO Expert that only talks about link building and does not mention the need of developing content on your website.
+Don’t go with an SEO Expert that only talks about link building and does not mention the need for developing content on your website.

 - What do you think of Google’s initiative?
 Google’s recent updates send link building back to the stone age.
 Make sure your SEO Expert is informed of the changes and has ways to provide link building benefits without angering Google.